 Stress and strain function of cranial bones may be influenced by craniofacial (dys-) functions (Gabutti and Draper 2014).
 Further, pericranial tissues can directly influence meningeal nociception associated with symptom-like headaches ( Schueler 2014), however, a systematic effect study is still lacking.

 In a systematic review by Krützkamp et al (2014) of the outcomes of the treatment of the craniofacial tissue by passive movements, 37 studies were identified related to orthodontic splint therapy, craniosacral or manual therapy as passive interventions.
-All had a poor methodological quality and small subject groups.
+All had poor methodological quality and small subject groups.
 Only very little evidence could be identified concerning the outcome of all therapy approaches on headaches and psychogenic problems, which suggests that the Dutch accreditation commission may be correct, that there is a lack of direct scientific evidence based on effect studies.

 However, empirically gathered knowledge by therapists, patients, and external evidence from other disciplines help to better understand the function of the craniofacial region.
 This collective knowledge supports the cranial manual therapy model which is clearly NOT the same as craniosacral therapy.